zhangzhijiang/aibooking/AZURE_SETUP.md

 - Ensure HTTPS is used in production
 - Review browser console for errors

-### LUIS Not Working
+### CLU Not Working

-- Verify app is published to Production slot
+- Verify project is deployed to production deployment
-- Check endpoint URL is correct
+- Check endpoint URL format: `https://<resource-name>.cognitiveservices.azure.com`
-- Ensure key and region match
+- Ensure API key and project/deployment names match
-- Review LUIS portal for errors
+- Review Language Studio for deployment status and errors

 ### Graph API Errors